canonical/platform-engineering-docs/documentation/readme-guidance.rst

 * **Learn more**.
 Provide a list of resources, including the official documentation, developer documentation, an official website for the software and a troubleshooting guide.
-Note that this list is not exhaustive or always relevant for your charm.
+Note that this list is not exhaustive or always relevant for every charm.
 If there is no official troubleshooting guide, include a link to the relevant Matrix channel.
 * **Project and community**.
 Use this section to link to the issues page, Launchpad (if applicable), contributing guides, and other contact info such